The Hidden Cost of Bad Employee

 There is no doubt that everyone would agree that a bad employee in retail can cost you money.
 But do you know how much?
 Is it possible to calculate it?
 Well in a selling environment I think it is.

 While we can make the case of lost revenue from poor service or efficiency in operations from hard workers, let's focus on the numbers we do know.
-I write a lot about the Add-on sale or the accessory sale because it is so important to profitability of a retail store.
+The Add-on sale or the accessory sale because it is so important to profitability of a retail store.
 We can calculate the damage by comparing the results of our best performers and our worst performers.
 Think of it this way, in baseball, they send the player with the best hitting percentage against that pitcher to the plate.
 So, your top sales performer is your best hitter in this analogy.

 If your top sales performer had a 15% accessory rate (meaning 15% of her total revenue was in accessories) and your bottom person was at 5%, that's a huge swing in gross margin dollars per ticket.
 But consider an even more telling look at the difference.
 Compare the average ticket of your best salesperson to the rest of the team.
 Not the bottom just the average.
 If the top person had an average ticket of $100 and the rest of the store had an average of $75 per ticket, essentially that's $25 per customer better performance.

-The reason I say compare to the average is because you are more likely to get your average guy to perform at the higher standard then your bottom guy to become average.
-Focus you training skills on the average members of your team to help them improve.
+The reason to compare to the average is that you are more likely to get your average guy to perform at the higher standard then your bottom guy to become average.
+Focus your training skills on the average members of your team to help them improve.
 And then focus your recruiting skills on the bottom one.
 (In other words, replace them.)

 So what does the math look like in our example?
 Consider this: